 - Records with a bidirectional figure-8 pattern to pick up sound from both sides of the microphone

-- The 20Hz-16KHz frequency range is capable of recording a variety of vocal tones with amazing clarity.
+- The 20Hz-16KHz frequency range is capable of recording a variety of vocal tones with fantastic clarity.

 - Can be easily attached to any recording device with an XLR cable